-My current research focus is on agreement patterns in Welsh, specifically on providing a unified account of agreement clitics on nonfinite verbs in various so-called 'periphrastic' constructions.
+I am interesting in agreement patterns in Welsh, in particular agreement clitics on nonfinite verbs in various so-called 'periphrastic' constructions.
 More broadly I am interested in feature-theory in syntax (under Minimalism) and morphology (under Distributed Morphology), and aim to investigate variation in agreement patterns cross-linguistically, especially in the Celtic language family.

-I am currently conducting research for my first Generals Paper in the PhD program at the University of Toronto on the patterning of agreement clitics on Welsh verbal-nouns.
+I completed my first Generals Paper in the PhD program at the University of Toronto on deriving asymmetries in the distribution of agreement clitics on Welsh verbal-nouns.

 Dec 5, 2023 - March 31, 2024.
 Department of Linguistics SSHRC Institutional Grant (SIG). $250.
 Elicitation on Welsh Agreement Clitics.
 University of Toronto.